 If you are planning a loft conversion, you may need to serve written notice on your neighbours of your plans and get their written consent in respect of the planned works under the Act.

-The principal reasoning behind the Act is that any construction work that might affect the structural integrity or support function of a Party Wall (shared between neighbours), must be notified and consent obtained before any building work can begin.
+The principal reasoning behind the Act is that any construction work that might affect the structural integrity or support function of a party structure (shared between neighbours) must be notified and consent obtained before any building work can begin.

 In terms of planning a loft conversion, the following possibilities could arise:

 Typical reasons for requiring a Party Wall Notice for a loft conversion include:

 You must serve written Notice on your neighbours, giving details of the works to be carried out, at least 2 months before the proposed start of the loft conversion works.
 Construction can only begin after written consent has been obtained or a party wall award has been agreed and served on the owners.
 You are then required to comply with the award, in addition to any planning permission or Building Regulations approval, as necessary.